dasisdormax/csgo-multiserver/README.md

 ## Configuration and Environment Variables

-The main configuration file, by default, will be placed in `~/csgo-msm.conf`.
+The main configuration file, by default, will be placed in `~/msm.csgo.conf`.
 It will set up all the important environment variables.

 * **ADMIN** - Name of the user that 'controls' the installation
 * **INSTALL_DIR** - The directory of the base installation.
 In **ADMIN**'s control.
 * **DEFAULT\_INSTANCE** - The default server instance
 * **DEFAULT\_MODE** - The default server gamemode

-Other variables will be set up by configs within the game instance's directory
+The server settings themselves are instance-specific and can be configured in `$INSTANCE_DIR/msm.d/server.conf`.
+Most importantly, you should check and set the `GSLT`, `IP` and `PORT` variables for every new instance.

-**LOTS OF STUFF IS MISSING**
+**TO BE IMPLEMENTED:** Support for workshop maps, configuration and installation of addons, GOTV Settings have to be tested/refined.